lanl/PyBNF/docs/config_keys.rst

     * ``parallelize_models = 3``

 **scheduler_file**
   Provide a scheduler file to link PyBNF to a Dask scheduler already created outside of PyBNF.
-See Manual configuration with Dask for more information.
+See :ref:`Manual configuration with Dask <manualdask>` for more information.
   This option may also be specified on the command line with the ``-s`` flag.

   Default: None